Functional Object-Oriented Network for Manipulation Learning: Learning FOON

 \section{Learning FOON}

 Ideally, a FOON can be automatically trained from observing human activities.
 However, due to the complexity of object, state, and motion recognition, we currently construct many small sets of functional units by labeling instructional videos.
-We manually input these functional units by hand which are then merged together automatically into a single subgraph for each video.
-All subgraphs from each video gathered are then merged into a large universal FOON.

-Although the functional units are constructed by humans, the process of combining the knowledge together is done algorithmically.
-The creation of a FOON can thus be seen as a {\it semi-automatic} process in this sense.
+We manually input these functional units by hand, after which we then merge them together automatically into a single subgraph for each video.
+All subgraphs from each video gathered are then merged into a large network, which we refer to as a \textit{universal FOON}.
+Although the functional units are annotated manually, the process of combining the knowledge together as a universal FOON is done algorithmically.
+For this reason, the creation of a FOON can thus be seen as a {\it semi-automatic} process.